bazilinskyy/mobility-squad/_posts/2019-01-01-interactivear.md

 ## Description
 Through the use of a VR module, these augmented reality interactions are displayed in a virtual car which is supported by three use cases of the near future:

-1. How will we handle & answer phone calls?
+1. How will we handle and answer phone calls?
 2. What would the driver do in case of a non-intuitive navigation?
 3. What is the function and impact of unknown buttons in the car?